What Message the Boston Marathon Bombing Really Sends

 About chrisryanwrites

-I do my best to tell fast-paced stories with humor and heart.
+I tell fast-paced stories with humor and heart.
 My fiction work is available on amazon.com.
 Here, I’ll write about the sources for those stories from what I read, watch, listen to, and observe to my experiences as a former award-winning journalist, high school teacher, actor, and producer.

 This entry was posted in America, comics, digital publishing, ebook publishing, education, fiction, film, husband, independent publishing, kids, love, marriage, parenting, politics, pop culture, self-publishing, sons, sports, super-heroes, teaching, teenagers, Uncategorized, wife, writing and tagged , , , , .
 Bookmark the permalink.